-A straight-forward combination of fresh fruits with a little something extra elevates this simple salad into something sublime.
+A straight-forward combination of fresh fruits with a little something extra to elevate the simple salad into something sublime.

 From the time my kids could hold a crayon, I helped them make the gifts they’d give their loved ones on Christmas morning.
 My hope was that amidst all the material trappings of the holiday, an ornament made from a shell they collected on the beach or a colorful, hand-painted picture frame might provide them with a true sense of giving.